Maple Leafs’ Draft Picks That Got Away

 Related: Revisiting Doug Armstrong’s Drafts – 2015

 The second-round pick in 2005 didn’t seem promising.
 However, Paul Stastny could’ve been selected, as he was still on the board four spots after Sauer was drafted by the Rangers.
 If the Maple Leafs had wanted to make a statement, Kris Letang was still on the board.
-A future three-time Stanley Cup winner, Letang would’ve bolstered Toronto’s blue line with a steady presence in both the offensive and defensive zone.
+A future two-time Stanley Cup winner, Letang would’ve bolstered Toronto’s blue line with a steady presence in both the offensive and defensive zone.

 Defensemen to Be Had